mIRC-Scripters/mirckb/docs/source/intermediate/data_storage.rst

 It important to know when to use explicit file handling, and when you can use /write and $read.

-Let’s take a look at /write, /write is a powerful tool which allows you to write to a file according to severals predefined options.
+Let's take a look at /write, /write is a powerful tool which allows you to write to a file according to severals predefined options.

-A simple “/write filename.txt line” involves the following file handling operations:
+A simple "/write filename.txt line" involves the following file handling operations:

 -  /fopen - opens the file
 -  /fseek - goes to the end of the file